hemanth-hk/M10/vuenet.md

 - Then hit `Deploy site`
 - Netlify will automatically build the site and deploy as `https://<something>.netlify.com`
-- To know about adding a costom domain see [netlify docs](https://www.netlify.com/docs/custom-domains/)
+- To know about adding a custom domain see [netlify docs](https://www.netlify.com/docs/custom-domains/)

 :::tip Congrats
 Your site is live with push-to-deploy feature, to check this, you can make change and push to your repo and test it! :tada: